DanielE-J/Pancake-palace/README.md

 * People looking for a place to eat
 * Tourists looking for a place to eat

+### User Requrements and Expectations

+* A simple and intuitive navigation system
+* Quickly and easily find relevant information
+* Links and functions that work as expected
+* Accessibility
+* A siple way to contact the bussines

 ## Features

 ### Favicon